Whether you are buying your first home or your tenth you go through the same basic steps when buying a home.

 5. Making an offer – negotiating & submitting earnest money if coming to an agreement

-Your written offer to purchase a property will include such things as how much you are offering to pay, how much earnest money you are submitting as a deposit to be held until closing, how you plan to finance your purchase, when you want to close and take possession, and what contingencies your offer may have.
+Your written offer to purchase a property will include such things as how much you are offering to pay, how much earnest money you are submitting as a deposit to be held until closing, how you plan to finance your purchase, when you want to close and take possession, and whether your offer has any contingencies.

-In a traditional transaction the seller usually responds to your offer within 24 hours and negotiations can involve multiple counter offers back and forth.
-If banks are the sellers it can take longer and they do not always negotiate…they may simply accept or reject your offer.
+In a traditional transaction the seller usually responds to your offer within 24 hours and negotiations can involve counter offers back and forth.
+If banks are involved it can take longer and they do not always negotiate…they may simply accept or reject your offer.
 With bank owned foreclosures you will usually have a response within a few days.
-With short sales you negotiate first with the seller as in a traditional sale, but it then must be submitted to the bank for approval that they agree to accept less than the mortgage amount due as full payment.
+With short sales you negotiate first with the seller as in a traditional sale, but it then must be submitted to the bank for approval.
 That process usually takes 60-90 days but can take much longer, especially if there is more than one bank involved… the longest I have experienced is five months.

 6. Inspection – usually takes place within a week of coming to an agreement

-If your offer is contingent upon an inspection, you will schedule an inspector of your choice within the specified time frame and pay for it at the time of the inspection.
-Buyers usually go through the house with the inspector, it’s a great learning experience.
-You can also include radon, sewer and fireplace inspections as part of your inspection process.
+If your offer is contingent upon an inspection, you swill chedule an inspector of your choice within the specified time frame and pay for it at the time of the inspection.
+Buyers usually go through the house with the inspector, it's a great learning experience.
 After the inspection you can accept the property as is, request that the seller fix or give financial compensation for certain items, or cancel the purchase agreement and have your earnest money refunded.
-In foreclosures and short sales you are buying the property in ‘AS IS’ condition, which means you usually have only two options… move forward or cancel your purchase agreement.
+In foreclosures and short sales you are buying the property in 'AS IS' condition, which means you usually have only two options… move forward or cancel your purchase agreement.

 7. Underwriting – final mortgage loan approval & preparing for closing

 Many steps take place after coming to an agreement, including property appraisal, title work and final approval of your loan… all of which are managed by your lender.
-You are responsible for locking your interest rate, securing property hazard insurance and arranging for certified funds or wire transfer of funds for closing.
+You are responsible for locking your interest rate, securing property hazard insurance and arranging for certified funds to be available for the cash you will be bringing to closing.

 8. Closing – usually 4-6 weeks after coming to an agreement